Naira appreciates marginally against dollar - Nigeria Today

 Naira appreciates marginally against dollar

+Newsmen report that the CBN’s intervention at the foreign exchange market has continued to impact the market positively as the naira had remained stable in the past three months.

+Many Nigerians have expressed worry that the relative stability in the foreign exchange market had failed to stem the rising prices of commodities in the economy.

-The post Naira appreciates marginally against dollar appeared first on Premium Times Nigeria.
+The post Naira appreciates marginally against dollar appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share